ReflintMC/Reflint/README.md

 Build
 ------
-To compile Flint, you need JDK 21 and an internet connection.
+To compile Reflint, you need JDK 21 and an internet connection.

 Clone this repo, run `./gradlew applyPatches`, then `./gradlew createMojmapBundlerJar` from your terminal.